 - Web Artifacts- Extracts web activity from common browsers to assist identify user activity.

-- Media Playback- View videos and images in the application and not need an external viewer.
+- Media Playback- View videos and images in the application and do not need an external viewer.

 - Thumbnail Viewer- Displays thumbnail of images to assist quick view pictures.